 Drag-drop firmware updates

 The latest firmware is posted on Github.
 The older R1-R2 firmware is also posted on Github for legacy purposes.
 Since the release of R3mk4 (and some late R3mk3) the CurrentRanger shipped with a new UF2 bootloader which allows easy backup and swapping of firmware.
 Hence there is a UF2 firmware file available as well.
-To access the UF2 bootloader, double tap on the RST button, the CurrentRanger will enumerate as a flash drive exposing the
+To access the UF2 bootloader, double tap on the RST button (or quickly short the RST pad to GND twice if your unit does not have a reset button), the CurrentRanger will then enter the bootloader and enumerate as a flash drive exposing the

 Current.uf2 firmware – this should be backed up whenever you plan to replace it or upload new firmware.
 Also ensure you save the calibration values (from the OLED or USB serial), these values should be loaded after flashing the new firmware (via USB serial menu – press ‘?’+Enter in serial monitor to access all options).